Child of Manhattan (film): Plot

-Taxi dancer Madeleine McGonegle (Nancy Carroll) attracts the attention of millionaire Paul Vanderkill (John Boles), and when she becomes pregnant, they marry to avoid a scandal.
+Taxi dancer Madeleine McGonegle attracts the attention of millionaire Paul Vanderkill, and when she becomes pregnant, they marry to avoid a scandal.
 When the baby dies at birth, Madeleine runs away to Mexico, to give Paul the divorce she thinks he wants.
-There, she meets "Panama Canal" Kelly (cowboy star Buck Jones), an old friend who proposed to her before he went west.
+There, she meets "Panama Canal" Kelly, an old friend who proposed to her before he went west.
 Undeterred by her recent past, he asks her again to marry, and she eventually agrees.
 When Paul discovers where she is, he shows up just as the couple is about to be wed.
 When Panama overhears Madeleine confess her love to Paul, he bows out of the picture.